 What Happens When You Delete a Voice Memo?

-If you delete a recording within the Voice Memos app, it is not immediately removed from your Mac.
-Instead, it moves to the Recently Deleted folder within the app, where it remains for 30 days before being permanently erased.
+If you delete a recording within the Voice Memos app, it moves to the Recently Deleted folder within the app.
+It remains for 30 days before the app permanently erases the files.

 To manually recover a deleted memo: